openedx/open-edx-proposals/oeps/oep-0002-bp-repo-metadata.rst

     ``repo``: string (optional)
         The GitHub repo responsible for this repository, prefixed with the Github organization (e.g., ``edx/XBlock``).
 If this value was set, this repository contained lower-level technical functionality that was affiliated with another primary owning higher-level repository.

+``nick``:
+    This key is obsolete, please remove if found.
+It was a short-name for this repository, used by reporting tools.

 Tags